Challenge Awards & Recognition

 KiloWatt Crackdown Award

 Win this award by achieving the biggest reduction in energy use.
 Reductions are calculated based on energy use pre and post Challenge (shown by your utility bills).
-Awards will be given to one tenant and one owner.
-2 awards
+Awards will be given to one owner.
+1 award

 Top Innovator Award

 Did you find a creative solution for your energy or sustainability obstacle?
 The Challenge Awards Committee looks for a business/organization that stands out for their ingenuity, whether through one or two significant actions or in many small ways.
-Recipients will be determined based on a review of the “Tell Us What You Did” and “Innovation” answers on the Scorecard, and the “Finish Line” questionnaire answers.
+Recipients will be determined based on a review of the “Tell Us What You Did” answers and the “Finish Line” questionnaire which will a section to upload a narrative describing the innovation.
 We invite you to show us where you thought outside the triangle!
+Check out our Top Innovator page.
 1 award

 Thanks to a partnership with the Charlottesville Economic Development office, an additional component of the Challenge will award three $500 mini-grants to support small, women, and minority-owned (SWaM) City businesses with owners who are low to moderate income as defined by the Housing and Urban Development Department (HUD).
 More information can be found on our Tools to Win page.